thousandeyes/shoelaces/README.md

 in `read-only` mode is sufficient.
 The loader we use (`undionly.kpxe`) can be downloaded from the [ipxe.org](http://ipxe.org/howto/chainloading) website.

-It is also possible to compile your own iPXE ROM in order to customize the booting of your servers.
+It is also possible to compile your own iPXE executable in order to customize the booting of your servers.
 For example, it's useful to [add your own SSL certificates](http://ipxe.org/crypto#trusted_root_certificates) in case you want to boot using HTTPS.